OnlyGhassan/EduMentor-AI/README.md

 cd ..
 ```

-You can deactivate later with:
+You can deactivate later (after finshing) with:

 ```bash
 deactivate